oculus42/rc.js/README.md

 **rc.js** provides tools for converting between rows and columns and interacting with columnar data.

+Performance Comparisons
+---
+*  [Single Column Filter}(http://jsperf.com/rc-simple) — For simple single-column comparisons, rc is 40-400% faster.
+*  More to come.

 Problems with Rows
 ----
 *  Each JSON row includes a header (the key in a key-value pair) for each record.
 For heterogeneous data, rearranging this into columns removes the weight of the header during transmission.
 Rows with optional keys add `undefined` values, but may still be smaller depending on column counts and names.